-Several other evils are occasioned by the same doctrine.
-Men are unwilling to know the worst of themselves and prone to think their qualifications better than they are, that they may avoid despair.
-Others please and content themselves without any assurance of their interest in Christ, because they think that it is not necessary to salvation, and that but few attain to it; and in this they show little love to Christ, or to their own souls.
-Some foster doubtings of salvation as signs of humility, though they will hypocritically complain of them.
-Many spend their time in poring upon their own hearts to find out some evidence of their interest in Christ, when they should rather be employed in receiving Christ and walking in Him by a confident faith.
+Several other Evils are occasioned by the same Doctrine, Men are unwilling to know the worst of themselves, and prone to think their Qualifications better than they are, that they may avoid Despair; others please and content themselves without any Assurance of their Interest in Christ, because they think that is not necessary to Salvation, and that but few attain to it, and in this they show little Love to Christ, or to their own Souls, some foster Doubtings of Salvation as Signs of Humility, though they will hypocritically complain of them; many misspend their time in poring upon their own Hearts, to find out some Evidence of their Interest in Christ, when they should rather be employed in receiving Christ, and walking in him by a confident Faith.

-Some are troubled with doubts whether they should call God 'Father', and what apprehensions they should have of Him in prayer; and are offended at ministers that in their public prayers use any expressions that the people cannot loin in, as when they do own God as their God and Father, and Christ as their Saviour, and on the same account they are offended at the public singing of many of David's psalms, and avoid partaking of the Lords Supper, because they are not satisfied about their interest in Christ.
-Though true believers have some assurance of salvation in saving faith itself, yet it is much weakened in many by this contrary doctrine and assaulted with many doubtings; and then other good qualifications must needs be low and weak together with it, and so obscure that it is very hard to discern them.
-How hard a thing then will it be for true believers to assure themselves, by the certain knowledge of their own sincerity, that they are in a state of grace already, which some say is the only assurance of faith?
-Some prescribe such marks and signs to distinguish sincerity from hypocrisy that believers cannot sufficiently try themselves by them, except they have more knowledge and experience than ordinary.
+Some are troubled with Doubts whether they should call God Father, and what Apprehensions they should have of him in Prayer, and are offended at Ministers, that in their Public Prayers use any Expressions that the People cannot join in, as if they do own God as their God and Father, and Christ as their Savior; and upon the same Account they are offended at the Public singing of many of David 's Psalms, and avoid partaking of the Lord's Supper, because they are not satisfied about their Interest in Christ.

+Though true Believers have some Assurance of Salvation in Saving Faith itself, yet it is much weakened in many by this contrary Doctrine, and assaulted with many Doubtings, and then other good Qualifications must needs be low and weak together with it, and so obscure that it is very hard to discern them; how hard a thing then will it be for true Believers to assure themselves, by the certain Knowledge of their own Sincerity, that they are in a state of Grace already, which is the only Assurance of Faith?
+Some prescribe Marks and Signs to distinguish Sincerity from Hypocrisy, that Believers cannot sufficiently try themselves by them, except they have more Knowledge and Experience than Ordinary.

-Thus many believers walk heavily in the bitterness of their souls, conflicting with fears and doubtings all their days.
-And this is the cause that they have so little courage and fervency of spirit in the ways of God, and that they so much mind earthly things, and are so afraid of sufferings and death; and if they get some assurance by the reflex act of faith, they often soon lose it again by sins and temptations.
-The way to avoid these evils is to get your assurance, and to maintain it, and renew it upon all occasions by the direct act of faith, by trusting assuredly on the name of the Lord, and staying yourself on your God, when you walk in darkness, and see no light in any of your own qualifications (Isa.
-50:10).
-I doubt not but the experience of choice Christians will bear witness to this truth.
+Thus many Believers walk heavily in the Bitterness of their Souls, conflicting with Fears and Doubtings all their Days, and this is the Cause that they have so little Courage and Fervency of Spirit in the ways of God, and that they so much mind earthly things, and are so afraid of Sufferings and Death.
+And if they get some Assurance by the Reflect Act of Faith, they often soon lose it again by Sins and Temptations.
+The way to avoid these Evils is to get your Assurance, and to maintain it, and renew it upon all Occasions by the direct Act of Faith, by trusting assuredly on the Name of the Lord, and staying your self upon your God, when you walk in Darkness and see no light in any of your own Qualifications, Isa.
+50.10.
+I doubt not but the Experience of many choice Christians will bear witness to this Truth.

-Chapter Eleven
+Chapter Eleven:

-Endeavor diligently to perform the great work of believing on Christ in a right manner, without any delay; and then also continue and increase in your most holy faith, that so your enjoyment of Christ, union and fellowship with Him, and all holiness by Him, may be begun, continued and increased in you.
+Endeavour diligently to perform the great work of believing on Christ in a right manner, without any delay; and then also continue and increase in your most holy faith, that so your enjoyment of Christ, union and fellowship with Him, and all holiness by Him, may be begun, continued and increased in you.